xsbaggages/Project_1/README.md

 Questions we had before we began our analysis:
 1. Was there an increase or decrease in unemployment?
-2. How was unemployment impacted per state?
+2. How was unemployment impacted between WA amd VIC?
-3. What may have caused these impacts?
-4. What groups were most affected?
-5. How did the pandemic impact unemployment in each state?
+3. Was there a correlation between infection rates and unemployment in 2020?

 # Datasets